OWASP/www-project-top-ten/tab_data_2025.md

 ## Contribution Process
 There are a few ways that data can be contributed:
 1. Email a CSV/Excel file with the dataset(s) to brian.glas@owasp.org
-2. Upload a CSV/Excel file to a "contribution folder" (coming soon)
+2. Upload a CSV/Excel file to https://bit.ly/OWASPTop10Data

 Template examples can be found in GitHub: [https://github.com/OWASP/Top10/tree/master/2021/Data](https://github.com/OWASP/Top10/tree/master/2021/Data)

 <br/>

 ## Contribution Period
-We plan to accept contributions to the new Top 10 from May to Nov 30, 2020 for data dating from 2017 to current.
+We plan to accept contributions to the new Top 10 until Dec 31, 2024 for data dating from 2021 to current.

 <br/>